Perspective | Biden has been good to federal unions. But one of the biggest ones says he needs to improve pay and benefits.

 • Safeguarding and enhancing federal employee benefits, including supporting 12 weeks of paid family leave for federal employees and strengthening a public service student loan forgiveness program that Reardon labeled “a failure.”

-• Protecting federal workers from covid-19 through expanded telework, additional paid leave and “hazardous duty pay to public-facing employees.”
+• Protecting federal workers from the novel coronavirus through expanded telework, additional paid leave and “hazardous duty pay to public-facing employees.”

 Because of the pandemic, the labor organization was forced to hold a one-way video meeting that had most of the essentials with none of the audience enthusiasm of the pre-covid-19 sessions in a Capitol Hill hotel.
 The shouts and slogans of union members beating back the cold while rallying with congressional supporters on the Capitol grounds were only a memory.